 Premium costs on a life insurance policy are important because you’ll want to know:

 - Whether the cost of the premiums fit into your current budget

 - How competitive each company’s rate is compared to another

-If that information makes you cringe, you may want to consider at least trying to get approved with a traditional life insurance company that requires a medical exam first.
+Does that information makes you cringe?
+If so, you may want to consider at least trying to get approved with a traditional life insurance company.
+Even if you have to get a medical exam first.

-If you don’t get approved for traditional life insurance policy coverage you can move forward with a no medical exam company.
+What if you don’t get approved for traditional life insurance policy coverage?
+You can move forward with a no medical exam company.

 Just be sure to call several of the companies on your list as premiums will vary.
 One company’s premium costs may differ drastically from another company’s premium rates.